tatianegercina/FinTech/02-Homework/20-Solidity/Instructions/README.md

     * Make sure to include the parenthesis around `now - start_time` in your calculation to ensure that the order of operations is followed properly.

+  * The final `if` statement provided checks that in case the employee does not cash out until 5+ years after the contract start, the contract does not reward more than the `total_shares` agreed upon in the contract.

 * Deploy and test your contract locally.

   * For this contract, you test the timelock functionality by adding a new variable called `uint fakenow = now;` as the first line of the contract, replacing every other instance of `now` with `fakenow`, then using the following `fastforward` function.